jjking2/notfast/README.md

 ## Concept code

-Download source code in notfast-concept-code.zip to get the source code.
+Download source code in notfast-concept-code.zip to get idea of the architecture of NotFast.
 Working code may be added directly to the repository in a near future.

 ## Presentation